 In Japan, the word for cute is kawaii.
 Everyone aspires to be kawaii and every organization has a kawaii mascot.
 You either go kawaii or you go home, and it doesn’t get much more kawaii than Hello Kitty.
 Known as Kittychan in Japan, the character has become a cultural and world famous icon so it should come to no surprise that she’d have a theme park built in her honor.

 Everything at Sanrio Puroland is geared towards children, and the only rides consist of an adorable boat and train ride, so unless you’re an adult with kids, a fan of Sanrio characters or just enjoy watching grown Japanese adults rocking out to cartoon show tunes, it probably isn’t for you.
-However what the theme park lacks in thrills it does make up for in impressive live performances.
+However, what the theme park lacks in thrills it does make up for in impressive live performances.
 During the summer there is also a nightly firework show.
 Sanrio Puroland is probably the most like Disneyland on the list in terms of shows and costumes.
-In the end is your kid really going to spot the difference between a cat and a mouse anyway?

 There is also a part of the theme park dedicated to gyoza (dumplings), home to the “Ikebukuro Gyoza Stadium.”
 Each booth is supposed to represent a different style of gyoza, but it is always so bad and overpriced I wouldn’t bother.
 On the other hand, the ice cream booth is the real star.
 With flavors like snake, ramen and coal, you can play one crazy game of ice cream Russian roulette.
 Namja Town used to have a large area called Ice Cream Town.
 There were tons of flavors lining the walls of a massive walk-in refrigerator.
 Now it’s just one tiny booth.
-There are other parks that I would consider bad (Hanayashiki), but the cheesiness of Namja Town will ensure you of a good time.
-At least until the joke wears off.
-It helps that the park is located in Ikebukuro’s massive Sunshine Town Mall.
+There are other parks that I would consider bad (Hanayashiki), but the cheesiness of Namja Town will ensure a good time.
+It helps that the park is located in Ikebukuro’s massive Sunshine City.

 |Name:||Namco Namja TownAccess|